ImDamandeepKaur/DonateTheBlood-Website/README.md

     - Open **phpMyAdmin**
     - Create a new database named `donatetheblood`
     - Import the `donatetheblood.sql` file included in this repository
-4. Visit [http://localhost/DONATETHEBLOOD](http://localhost/DONATETHEBLOOD)  and [http://localhost/phpmyadmin/](http://phpmyadmin/)in your browser.
+4. Visit [http://localhost/DONATETHEBLOOD](http://localhost/DONATETHEBLOOD)  and [http://localhost/phpmyadmin/](http://localhost/phpmyadmin/) in your browser.

 ---